 - The video submission can be made of multiple performances from different concerts/recitals/competitions, as well as studio recordings, as long as it is obvious that they were all filmed without edits.
 If the recording was made during a concert/recital/competition, the use of multiple cameras is allowed.
 If, however, the recording is made in a studio, we strongly recommend using one camera only, filming hands and body from the pianist’s right hand side.
 The video recording(s) should show the candidate’s hands and face very clearly at all times.
 Each piece on the video recording(s) must be listed with complete title, as well as starting points of each work/movement for easier navigation.
 When recording large works in a studio, it is allowed to stop/cut between movements, but not during the movements/sections (i.e. no edits).

 - Usually twelve (12) pianists will advance to the semi-final round, after the selection made on video recordings.
 It is possible that the number might be lower than 12.

-- The submitted repertoire for the semi-finals must be at least 90 minutes in length, include major pieces of the piano repertoire, among them a Sonata by Beethoven (which can be the same, or a different one, from the recording).
+- The submitted repertoire for the semi-finals must be at least 90 minutes in length, include major pieces of the piano repertoire, among them a complete Sonata by Beethoven.

 - Timings should be provided for all works (including movements).